npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

 We can turn most methods into expression form.
-I prefer to use block form for functions with side effects and expression for for pure functions.
+I prefer to use block form for functions with side effects and expression for pure functions.
 * We cannot do this for signUp because of those checks.
 We'll come back to those shortly...

 We can remove duplication by making the code a data class and using the copy method.